bibekchandsah/real-time-voice-translation/README.md

 2. **Stable Internet**: Translation requires internet connection to OpenAI
 3. **Proper Positioning**: Keep the app window visible but not blocking your call interface
 4. **Language Detection**: The app auto-detects source language, works best with clear speech
+5. **Model Selection**: Use Whisper-1 for cost-effective transcription, GPT-4o Audio for best quality
+6. **5-Second Intervals**: The app processes audio every 5 seconds for complete sentences

 ## Supported Languages